abhishektripathi24/platform-setup/grafana/README.md

 To know more about Grafana, visit https://grafana.com/

 ## Overview
 From the official docs of grafana -

 > Grafana is the open source analytics and monitoring solution for every database.

 ## Setup

-Installation on ubuntu 18.04.3 LTS - [ref](https://grafana.com/docs/grafana/latest/installation/debian/)
+Installation of `Grafana 6.6.2` on `Ubuntu 18.04.3 LTS` - [ref](https://grafana.com/docs/grafana/latest/installation/debian/)

-1. Download and extract standalone linux binaries
+1. Download and extract standalone linux binary
     ```bash
     cd /opt
     wget https://dl.grafana.com/oss/release/grafana-6.6.2.linux-amd64.tar.gz